dlwsdqdws/My_GO_Cookbook/framework/readme.md

 // SELECT * FROM products WHERE created_at BETWEEN '2000-01-01 00:00:00' AND '2000-01-08 00:00:00';
 ```

-- When using a struct as an inquiries, the zero values(eg, 0, false) will not be used.
+- When using a struct as an inquiry, the zero values(eg, 0, false) will not be used.
 If zero values is needed, we can use `map` as a inquery.

 ```go
 db.Where(map[string]interface{}{"name": "jinzhu", "age": 0}).Find(&products)